 About six months from start to finish, including snagging and decorating.

 Was There A Lot Of Building Dust From Our Loft Conversion?

 Yes, it goes EVERYWHERE.
 Try and store as much as your stuff as you can in sealed bags, have a pair of shoes you only use in the loft room, and just embrace it as it’s inevitable.

-This is the big question everyone asks!
-Our loft was converted a few years ago, and as we used our builder it was a slightly different cost to the loft conversion companies operating in our area – but it seems that the going rate in our area for these companies is around £35,000 – £45,000.
+The big question everyone asks is how much did our loft conversion cost!
+Our loft was converted a few years ago, and as we used our builder it was a slightly different cost to the loft conversion companies operating in our area – but it seems that the going rate in our area for these companies charging for loft conversions is around £35,000 – £45,000.